 The size of the apartment wasn't the biggest challenge though.
 When the couple started renovating, Jourdan was booked on a multi-city work trip, leaving her then-boyfriend Tobin to take the lead.
 "Tobin would FaceTime me in for tile selection at HomeDepot, [and] send me pictures of drawings of his designs and layouts," she says, noting that they had only been dating for a few months at the time.
 "Looking back, if we didn't have that blindly intoxicating new love the project would have probably all fallen apart.
 I basically came home from tour to a completely finished, beautiful apartment—and decided Tobin was the man I was meant to marry."

 The apartment is clearly a labor of love.
 Every inch has been maximized and every detail considered, from the genius fold-out bed to a hidden dining table that turns the bedroom into a dining area.
-The best part?
-The couple is ready to part with their gorgeous home and has listed the abode on StreetEasy for $499,000.
-Take a look inside the smartly designed studio that could be your new home.
+Take a look inside the smartly designed studio.

 The studio needed to function as a bedroom, living area, and dining room, so the couple searched for furniture that could be easily tucked away when not in use.
 Their first buy was the most transformative: a fold-up bed by Clei.
 "I had been renting small studios for years and had been pining for a Clei Murphy bed, but the investment didn't make sense in a rental," Jourdan Tobin tells MyDomaine.
 "When I would view apartments for purchase, I could envision which Clei design would fit (or not fit) within the footprint and mentally included the investment into the apartment purchase price.
 Needless to say, it's a beautifully made bed, and we're still happy with the decision."